sergey-shandar/public/notes/set-diff.md

                      |FE|FF
 ```

-Blockset uses this algorithm to create subtrees for ordered sequences in the CDT0 hash function.

 ## Traffic

 Multiple nodes can be kept and sent together.
 For example, a server may respond with multiple levels or combine answers to multiple requests.
 The binary nature of the tree allows the grouping of nodes using different rules on demand.

 ## Summary

-If your set is ordered by different rules, you may consider to use [Merkle Search Tree](https://inria.hal.science/hal-02303490/document).
+Blockset uses this algorithm to create subtrees for ordered sequences in the CDT0 hash function.
+If your set is ordered by different rules, you may consider using [Merkle Search Tree](https://inria.hal.science/hal-02303490/document).